duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 # Basic Goodie Tutorial

-In this tutorial, we'll be making a Goodie plugin that checks the number of characters in a given search query.
+In this tutorial, we'll be making a Goodie instant answer that checks the number of characters in a given search query.
 The end result will look [like this](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Chars.pm) and works [like this](https://duckduckgo.com/?q=chars+How+many+characters+are+in+this+sentence%3F).
-The same framework is used to trigger Spice plugins.
+The same framework is used to trigger Spice instant answers.

 Let's begin.
 Open a text editor like [gedit](http://projects.gnome.org/gedit/), notepad or [emacs](http://www.gnu.org/software/emacs/) and type the following: